CAIJ-UW/ATIP-OCR/README.md

 ```
 python3 OCR-converter.py -i Sample-ATI-Disclosures/A-2017-00078.pdf -o A-2017-00078
 ```
 Enter this into your Terminal, sit back, and relax!
-The end result will be a single .txt file in the output subfolder you created.
+(But don't mess with anything in the master folder until it's completely finished!).
+The end result will be a single .txt file in the output subfolder you created by the same name as the pdf file you processed (e.g., A-2017-00078.txt).